 How do I make smart financial goals?

-Also, keep in mind to be SMART (Specific, Measurable, Attainable, Realistic, and Time-related) when making financial goals.
+Use the SMART (Specific, Measurable, Attainable, Realistic, and Time-related) system when setting your financial goals.

-Once you have a specific savings goal in mind, you can automatically set aside a certain amount of money each month — or every paycheck — to go toward that goal, much like how you would when saving for a vacation.
+Once you have a specific savings goal in mind, you can automatically set aside a certain amount of money each month — or every paycheck — to go toward that goal.

 Financial goals are best met when integrated into a structured plan that is easy for you to stick to — or that's automated and done for you.

 Why and how do I prioritize my financial goals?